psyguy/oldpsyguy.github.io/_posts/2019-04-03-befriending-r.md

 -    Data Visualization Cheat Sheet
 -    Apply Functions Cheat Sheet

-Now that you are beginning, I very strongly suggest mastering packages plyr and dplyr so you do not look like a troglodyte to other R users.
-The former offers a better way of writing apply functions, and the latter is the best way of handling data very intuitively and efficiently with pipe operator (%>%) and its functions for data manipulation.
-You can get a good understanding of plyr in Hadley Wickham's paper in the Journal of Statistical Software (2011) or this tutorial.
-For dplyr, benefit from Garrett Grolemund’s data wrangling tutorial (webinar and slides).
+Now that you are beginning, I very strongly suggest mastering packages `plyr` and `dplyr` so you do not look like a troglodyte to other R users.
+The former offers a better way of writing apply functions, and the latter is the best way of handling data very intuitively and efficiently with pipe operator (`%>%`) and its functions for data manipulation.
+You can get a good understanding of `plyr` in Hadley Wickham's [paper](https://www.jstatsoft.org/index.php/jss/article/view/v040i01/v40i01.pdf) in the Journal of Statistical Software (2011) or this tutorial.
+For `dplyr`, benefit from Garrett Grolemund’s data wrangling tutorial (webinar and slides).

 Also, Google, Stack Overflow, and Stack Exchange are your allies.
 In 90-95% of the cases, you can find literally the exact pieces of code you need in less than a minute or two.
 If you couldn't find a proper answer to your question (or had difficulty understanding what you have discovered), simply ask it on Cross Validated, where a kind stranger will help you quite soon.